-Test oversized products by synchronizing two shakers with the same test profile.
-The VR9500 and VR10500 vibration controllers can perform dual-loop control in the Sine, Random, and Shock test modes.
-Control methods include independent, differential, magnitude-only, and equal control.
+Test oversized products or replicate field assembly by synchronizing two to four shakers with the same test profile.
+The VR10500 vibration controller can perform multi-loop with phase control in the Sine, Random, Shock, and FDR test modes.

-Dual-loop control is achieved by using two outputs from a VR9500 or VR10500 I/O unit.
-The drive and COLA outputs from one controller are used to drive two different shakers with the same test profile.
-The result is a synchronized pair of shakers, ideal for full-system testing of a larger device.
+Multi-loop phase control synchronizes two or more shakers moving on the same axis while maintaining phase through level changes.
+It is achieved by using 2, 3, or 4 outputs of a VR10500.
+The drive and COLA outputs from one controller drive multiple shakers with the same test profile.
+The result is a synchronized set of shakers, ideal for full system testing of a larger device.

 VR10500 I/O Unit

 Vibration Research’s high channel count control hardware for vibration and shock testing.
 Scalable to 512 channels and compatible with all electrodynamic and servo-hydraulic shakers.
 Features include up to 256kHz sample rate and 4 outputs for multiple shakers.

 Run random tests with Gaussian amplitude distribution.

 104,000 lines of control (26,000 with the VR9500)